UNIVERSITY OF KANSAS

 Prodigy Finance offers borderless financing to international students.
 There is no need to provide guarantors, collateral, or cosigners.
 Furthermore, there are no hidden fees!
 Our loan facilities include no penalties for early repayment and a 6-month grace period after graduating from full-time study.

-Realise your dream with a Masters programme from University of Colorado - Denver - College of Liberal Arts and Sciences
+Realise your dream with a Masters programme from University of Kansas - College of Liberal Arts & Sciences

 Last updated: 22 Dec 2023